Clay Matthews III: Early life

 Matthews was born in the Northridge section of Los Angeles, the son of Leslie and Clay Matthews Jr., a professional football player.
 The family has a history of professional football players.
-Matthews's grandfather was Clay Matthews Sr. His brother is linebacker Casey Matthews, and his uncle is Bruce Matthews.
-He also has cousins involved in football: Kevin Matthews, Jake Matthews, and Mike Matthews.
-His two older brothers, Kyle and Brian, both members of National Championship teams during their time with USC Trojans football, are currently in the real estate business in California and Ohio, respectively.
-His sister, Jennifer is often featured on NFL Network where she discusses fantasy football.
+Matthews' grandfather was Clay Matthews Sr., his brother is linebacker Casey Matthews, and his uncle is Bruce Matthews.
+Matthews also has cousins involved in football: Kevin Matthews, Jake Matthews, and Mike Matthews.
+His two older brothers, Kyle and Brian, both members of National Championship teams during their time with USC Trojans football, work in the commercial real estate business in Tennessee and online sports gambling business in Ohio, respectively.
+His younger brother, Casey, played college football with Oregon Ducks football, making an appearance in a national championship game in the 2011 BCS National Championship Game.
+Casey played professionally for several seasons.
+His sister, Jennifer, is often featured on NFL Network where she discusses fantasy football.

 Matthews attended Agoura High School in Agoura Hills, California, where he played for the Chargers.
 Physically, Matthews was a late bloomer.
 His father was the team's defensive coordinator, but declined to start his son because he was physically undersized.
 Matthews began developing physically in his senior season, but only garnered interest from Division I FCS schools and local community colleges.
-He has described his own recruiting status out of high school as "not applicable."
+Matthews has described his own recruiting status out of high school as "not applicable".
 Like his father and uncle, Matthews opted to attend the University of Southern California with hopes of becoming a walk-on for the Trojans football team.